 Credit-Hour Requirement for Graduation Download to print

-Graduate: All master’s students must satisfactorily complete a minimum 30 semester credit hours applicable toward a master’s degree in order to graduate.
+All master’s degree students must satisfactorily complete a minimum 30 semester credit hours applicable toward a master’s degree in order to graduate.
 Some master’s degree programs require more hours.

 While the well-prepared doctoral candidate may expect to meet formal course requirements (exclusive of dissertation) for the doctoral program by completing a minimum of two years of full-time work beyond the baccalaureate, departments may require more extensive preparation where needed.
 In order to qualify for a doctoral degree, students must present a minimum of 90 semester hours beyond the bachelor’s degree, or 60 hours beyond the master’s degree.
 These hours may include registration for coursework, individual investigation or research courses and dissertation.
 Only work of high quality is approved for doctoral credit.